Overview of the FRSC model

 2. Giving Legal Information to the Parent.

-The FRSC parent will need a great deal of information from you about all the issues you normally address, such as the law of divorce, property distribution, debt, health insurance, child support and parenting.
-In the FRSC case, even though the parent will be speaking for himself or herself more than usually happens in the traditional case, the parent still relies on you to be a principal source of legal information 4 on which the parent will be able to base sound decisions.
-Your role in providing that information is not much different from the same responsibility to your traditional clients or the way you might prepare a client who is entering mediation.
+The FRSC parent needs the same kinds of information that you normally address with parents beginning traditional family litigation, such as the law of divorce, property distribution, debt, spousal support, health insurance, child support and parenting.
+In FRSC, even though the parents will be speaking for themselves more than usually happens in the traditional court, they still rely on their lawyers as the principal source of legal information on which they can base the decisions they will work on in the FRSC process.

 3. Counseling/Coaching/Supporting.

-This is where your FRSC role veers in a new direction.
-Because the parents’ voices are the primary voices in this model, the attorneys will talk less than we usually do.
-For example, the parents attend the Guided Interview with the FC without their lawyers.
-In the Court Conference the judge talks directly to the parents and expects to receive the greatest amount of information directly from them.
+Because the parents' voices are the primary voices in FRSC, the attorneys will talk less than we usually do.
+For example, the parents attend the Initial Parenting Consultation with the Family Consultant without their lawyers.
+In the Court Conferences, the judge talks directly to the parents and expects to receive the greatest amount of information directly from them.
 This is not an easy adjustment for us as attorneys.
 We become supporting players rather than the leads in this drama.
-We have to plan ahead, helping the clients get ready for these events.
-And because we are charged by our clients to represent them in the FRSC model, we have to think about how we coach them.
-We help them move toward language that will not inflame; we avoid angry descriptions of the flaws of the spouse.
-We provide and we foster ideas that will open up possibilities for productive discussion rather than demands for “bottom lines”.
-We help prepare our clients for mediation and for court conferences.
+We have to plan ahead, helping the parents get ready for these events.
+We have to think about how we will help them move toward language that will not inflame; how they can avoid angry descriptions of the flaws of the spouse; how you will work together to provide and foster ideas that will open up possibilities for productive discussion rather than demands for "bottom lines."
+We help prepare the parent for mediation and for Court Conferences.
 We sit back in those conferences and give the parents the floor.
-When we do speak in the Court Conferences and other meetings, we do so with restraint, with respect for both parents, with suggestions framed respectfully that we hope both parents can “hear.”
-We remain quiet guardians of our clients’ rights.
+When we do speak in the Court Conferences and other meetings, we do so with restraint, with respect for both parents, with suggestions framed with language we hope both parents can "hear."
+We remain guardians of the parent's rights-but more collaboratively.

-The tone and the vocabulary of your discussion with your client may differ from the tone and words you might use in traditional cases.
-For example, in FRSC you might not talk about “getting the house.”
-Instead, you may talk about “what are your housing needs?”
-“What are your spouse’s housing needs?”
-“Do you have ideas for ways that both of you could be adequately housed?”
+The tone and the vocabulary of your discussion with the parent you represent may differ from the tone and words you might use in the traditional system.
+For example, in FRSC you might not talk about "getting the house."
+Instead, you may talk about "What are your housing needs?"
+"What are your spouse's housing needs?"
+"Do you have ideas for ways that both of you could be adequately housed?"

 Similarly, your strategy may differ.
-You might ask about the facts of the family financial situation that may be unknown to both parents (or to one) and consider ways that the parents could cooperate to get those facts – rather than plan formal Discovery.
+You might ask about the facts of the family financial situation that may be unknown to both parents (or to one) and consider ways that the parents could cooperate to get those facts - rather than launch into formal adversarial Discovery.

 There are many other examples of nuanced opportunities for you to use your legal counseling skills in place of your litigation skills.